kodekloudhub/community-faq/docs/jsonpath.md

     nginx
     ```

-    Results will be each image seperated by a space, if there is more than one container.
+    Results will be each image separated by a space, if there is more than one container.

 *   Get the calico pod IP annotation.
 This shows how to handle YAML keys that contain `.`